yadayada/acd_cli/docs/setup.rst

 ~~~~~~~~~~~~~

 `Requests <https://github.com/kennethreitz/requests>`_ supports HTTP(S) proxies via environment
 variables.
-Since all connections to Amazon Cloud Drive are using HTTPS, you need to
+Since all connections to Amazon Drive are using HTTPS, you need to
 set the variable ``HTTPS_PROXY``.
 The following example shows how to do that in a bash-compatible
 environment.
 ::